 Grav has intentionally been designed with few requirements.
 You can easily run Grav on your local computer, as well as 99% of all Web hosting providers.
 If you have a pen handy, jot down the following Grav system requirements:

 Grav is built with plain text files for your content.
 There is no database needed.

-A PHP user cache such as APC, APCu, XCache, Memcached, Redis is highly recommended for optimal performance.
+A PHP user cache such as APC, APCu, XCache, Memcached, or Redis is highly recommended for optimal performance.
 Not to worry though, these are usually already part of your hosting package!

 Even though technically you do not need a standalone web server, it is better to run one, even for local development.
 Luckily there are many options depending on your platform:

-Even though most distributions of Apache come with everything needed, for the sake of completeness, here is a list required Apache modules:
+Even though most distributions of Apache come with everything needed, for the sake of completeness, here is a list of required Apache modules:

 mod_ssl(if you wish to run Grav under SSL)